HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 === "On-Premises"
     New guidance is added to configure the [Tiny MCE Editor toolbar](https://www.tiny.cloud/docs/tinymce/6/menus-configuration-options/) and set desired icons for use both in the HCL Web Content Manager authoring portlet and with the Web Content in-place editing function.
 See the topic [Rich text editor toolbar configuration options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md) for more information.

+### Notice of deprecation of Textbox.io Rich Text Editor

+=== "Containers"
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

+=== "On-Premises"
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ### New HCL Unica Campaign Segment Picker for leveraging segments in PZN Rules